AJ-7/MSI-application-tutorial/README.md

 ### Step 1: Application Installation

 To install the application, place the content of the repository into a new folder named **example** at the root of _apps_ directory of the platform installation.
 The name of the folder is important since the application is configured to use the **example** as application name which includes the path to required files.
-If you want to rename the application, please refere to #application-setup section of this manual for detailed explanation on application naming.
+If you want to rename the application, please refer to [Application Setup](#application-setup) section of this manual for detailed explanation on application naming.

 ### Step 2: Application Configuration